stalwartlabs/website/docs/directory/users.md

 - **Plain Text:** In some cases, passwords may be stored as plain text, although this is generally not recommended due to security concerns.
 Identified by the prefixes `"{PLAIN}"`, `"{plain}"`, `"{CLEAR}"`, or `"{clear}"`.

 If the hashed secret does not match any of these known prefixes, it is treated as a plain text password and directly compared to the provided secret.

+## Quotas

+Disk quotas are used to limit the amount of disk space a user or group can use.
+This tool is particularly useful in shared systems where it helps prevent a single user from consuming all the storage resources.
+Quotas work by monitoring and restricting the amount of disk space used.
+When a user reaches their quota, they can no longer receive new emails until they delete some of their existing messages or until their quota is increased.

+In Stalwart Mail Server, quota settings are stored in the configured SQL or LDAP [directory](/docs/directory/overview).
+This means the disk quotas can be centrally managed and adjusted as necessary by the system administrator.
+Disk quota limits can be set individually for each user or can be applied uniformly across a group of users, depending on the system's needs.

 ## Groups